cleitongbr/Box3D/README.md

 </div>

 ## How to install, How to use?
+ 1. first install python your on computer from [Download python](https://www.python.org/downloads/)
- 1. You can download it from: [release v0.2](https://github.com/cleitongbr/Box3D/releases/tag/v0.2)
+ 2. You can download it from: [release v0.2](https://github.com/cleitongbr/Box3D/releases/tag/v0.2)
- 2. install it requirements:
+ 3. install it requirements:
 ```code
 pip install -r requirements.txt
 ```